trambarhq/relaks-wordpress-example/README.md

 };
 ```

-The component is responsible for loading more posts when the user scrolls down (pass the half-way point).
+The component is responsible for loading more posts when the user scrolls down (past the half-way point).
 It'll also do so when the number of posts does not meet the minimum specified.

 ## PostListView